sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 #.
 You give up and try a new study

 #.
-You collect some more data to see if the *p* value goes up or
+You collect some more data to see if the *p*-value goes up or
    (preferably!) drops below the “magic” criterion of *p* < 0.05

 Which would *you* choose?
 Before reading any further, I urge you to take